DrakeCullen/AdvJS-dcullen/kattis/README.md

 # Project 2 - Kattis Problems

 ### Both problems have a difficulty higher than 1.7.
 Furthermore, each problem has at least 3 automated test cases.
 All the criteria is met, so I believe that I earn a score of 100%.
+Here are the links to the problems on Open Kattis: [Lektira](https://open.kattis.com/problems/lektira) and [Texture Analysis](https://open.kattis.com/problems/textureanalysis)

 <br/>